Alcohol Abuse Amongst The Elderly: A Complete Guide

 Increased Health Problems

-Drinking alcohol throughout your life can cause a slew of health issues, particularly when you abuse it as you age.
+Drinking alcohol throughout your life can cause a slew of health issues, particularly with alcohol abuse in seniors.
 Let’s look into how years of alcohol abuse can exacerbate the risk of many health issues that you are already at risk of contracting simply due to age.

 - Fatigue and general tiredness